 Lidia Russkova‑Hasaya

-Lidia Russkova‑Hasaya is a Georgian‑Russian interdisciplinary artist working across performance, video, immersive installation, sculpture, and glass.
-Educated in New York, she explores what she calls Emotional Architecture—externalizing mental states through spatial, material, and sensory language.
+Lidia Russkova-Hasaya is a Georgian-Russian interdisciplinary artist working across performance, installation, sculpture and video.
+Educated in New York, she develops Emotional Architecture as a conceptual and spatial framework through which psychological and affective states are articulated in material form.

-Her work has been exhibited internationally, including presentations in Venice, Dubai, Tbilisi, Moscow, and Cannes, and is held in private and foundation collections.
+Her work has been presented internationally, including in Venice, Dubai, Tbilisi, Moscow, Athens, and Cannes, and is held in private and foundation collections.